B-brane transport in anomalous (2,2) models and localization: Band restriction rule in non-supersymmetric models

-Otherwise, up to charge conjugation we can assume $N_+>N_-$.
+For $N_+=N_-$ this model is Calabi-Yau.
+In FI-theta parameter space there is a singularity at $t_{\text{sh}}=0\bmod{2\pi i}$.
+There are two phases $\zeta\gg 0$ and $\zeta\ll 0$, well-described by non-linear sigma models (NLSMs) on two different classical Higgs branches, which are line bundles on different weighted projective spaces.
 The FI-theta parameter is shifted upon scale and axial R-symmetry transformations.
 We fix these by considering the theory at some fixed complexified energy scale~$\mu$.
-The physics at that scale is well-described for $\zeta\gg 0$ by an NLSM on the classical Higgs branch, and for $\zeta\ll 0$ by the direct sum of such an NLSM and of $Q^{\text{tot}}$~massive vacua.
-These vacua are located on the classical Coulomb branch at
+The physics at that scale is well-described for $(N_+-N_-)\zeta_{\text{ren}}\gg 0$ by an NLSM on the classical Higgs branch, and for $(N_+-N_-)\zeta_{\text{ren}}\ll 0$ by the direct sum of such an NLSM and of $|N_+-N_-|$ massive vacua.
+These vacua are located on the classical Coulomb branch at\footnote{Coulomb branch vacua are such that $\partial\tW_{\text{eff}}/\partial\sigma=0$ modulo $2\pi i$, where the modulo is due to the periodicity of the theta angle.
+On a disk, the boundary breaks quantization of $\int F$ hence breaks periodicity of theta, and we will see that different Coulomb branch vacua are selected for different UV branes.}

-A large part of this subsection is devoted to how GLSM branes split into Higgs and Coulomb parts.
-Then we move on to brane transport.